henyxia/henyxia.github.com/content/scholar/GIS4-2020/02-how-works-a-computer.md

 ---
 title: How works a computer
-linktitle: A computer in details
+linktitle: How works a computer
 weight: 20
 menu:
   main: